 World Health Organization: Mental Health

-Unconscious bias in Taiwan
+Unconscious bias education in Taiwan

 Despite the overarching tolerance and cultural acceptance, unconscious bias persists in some areas.
 To combat such biases, the government introduced the Employment Service Act, which outlaws employment discrimination based on age, race, colour, nationality, sex, marital status, family responsibilities or any other discriminating factor.